eliotmuirgrid/iguanax/README.md

 best version, it will lag in a few things.
 It will still be infinitely better than Mirth Connect which is a security nightmare or a hacker's wet dream depending on your perspective ;-)

-But when I go it will form a secure foundation for my customers so that the lights can stay on and no one needs to panic.
+But when I go and meet our maker, it will form a secure foundation for my customers so that the lights can stay on and no one needs to panic.
 Critical infrastructure software needs to be treated differently from ordinary products.